0330 822 0505

 Can you get a mortgage after a payday loan?

-Yes, of course but it can be tricky, particularly if you’re trying to do it on your own.
+Yes, of course, but it can be tricky, particularly if you’re trying to do it alone.
 Lenders will count any loan you take out with a repayment period of less than twelve months as a payday loan.

-Some lenders simply will not accept a mortgage application if a payday loan exists on your credit record – whether paid off or ongoing.
-But there’s others who will.
+Some lenders will not accept a mortgage application if a payday loan exists on your credit record – whether paid off or ongoing.
+But others will.
 The challenge is finding out who will and who won’t.

 Get Started with a Broker